greggman/HappyFunTimes/docs/unity/character-selection.md

 <img src="characterselect.png" width="50%" height="50%" />

 I then added code to send which character the user selected.
-It also hides the selection HTML
+It also hides the selection HTML which was covering up the normal game controls.

       function selectCharacter(id) {
         // only do this once